 (xxii) Refund of tax to be sought by taxpayer or by any other person who has borne the incidence of tax within two years from the relevant date.

-(xxiii) Obligation on electronic commerce operators to collect ‘tax at source’, at such rate not exceeding one per cent.
-(1%) of net value of taxable supplies, out of payments to suppliers supplying goods or services through their portals.
+(xxiii) Obligation on electronic commerce operators to collect ‘tax at source’, at such rate not exceeding two per cent.
+(2%) of net value of taxable supplies, out of payments to suppliers supplying goods or services through their portals.

 (xxiv) System of self-assessment of the taxes payable by the registered person.

 (xxv) Audit of registered persons to be conducted in order to verify compliance with the provisions of Act.

 (xxvi) Limitation period for raising demand is three (3) years from the due date of filing of annual return or from the date of erroneous refund for raising demand for short-payment or non-payment of tax or erroneous refund and its adjudication in normal cases.